betfair-datascientists/betfair-datascientists.github.io/src/tutorials/hubPredictionsModel.md

 Proportional staking is also another option.
 This means taking a fixed stake for a whole market, say $100, and then assigning a proportion of this stake to the implied winning probability given by the rated price.
 If a horse has a rated price of $5, this implies a winning probability of 20% (1/5).
 So the proportional stake for a $100 total stake would be 20% of $100 or $20.

-If, on the other hand, you believe the selection is worth laying, because the market over values it, then you could use a fixed liability at BSP to lay it.
+If, on the other hand, you believe the selection is worth laying, because the market over values it, then you could use a fixed or proportional liability at BSP to lay it.
+There are others too like Kelly and the dreaded Martingale though they are beyond the scope of this article
-Proportional liability is possible to use as well, except this isn't possible to do at BSP as you can't know what the BSP is going to be to figure out your proportional liability.

 ## Analysis of the Horse Racing Predictions Model